-Machinery or equipment, which is subject to a Condition Monitoring System, may be surveyed in line with the requirements and prerequisites described in "Machinery Condition Monitoring".
+Machinery or equipment, which is subject to a Condition Monitoring System, may be surveyed in line with the requirements and prerequisites described in "Chapter 25 - Machinery Condition Monitoring" (TL-R Z27).
 Prerequisite for this Class Renewal Survey Arrangement CM is the existence of a computerized Planned Maintenance System (PMS).
 The elements of the PMS considering the machinery components or part of them covered by Condition Monitoring are to be approved by TL.
-For more details about "Planned Maintenance Scheme (PMS)" see also IACS UR Z20.